WASHINGTON — A strong dollar and China's economic slowdown dragged growth at U.S. factories to the lowest level since May 2013.

-The Institute for Supply Management's manufacturing index slipped to 52.7 last month from 53.5 in June.
-Economists had expected the index to remain unchanged.
-Any reading above 50 indicates growth.
+The Institute for Supply Management reported Tuesday that its manufacturing index slid to 51.1 last month from 52.7 in July.
+It was the second straight drop; economists had been expecting the index to rebound modestly in August.
+Anything above 50 signals growth.